223 Ag Admin Building

 An interest in exploring ubiquitous interdependencies between economic decisions and dynamic biophysical processes that impact natural resources motivates Sathya’s research program.
 Sathya’s work specifically focuses on applying economic theory to develop coupled models of complex human and natural systems; non-market valuation of environmental amenities and risks; and bioeconomic modeling, applied to coastal and water resources.

 Sathya’s research is at the frontier in exploring resource management problems in which biophysical and economic systems are linked by spatial-dynamic processes.
 Spatial-dynamic problems, such as climate adaptation along an extended coastline or the control of invasive species, present new analytical challenges to economic modelers, as the optimal policy depends on the spatial geometry of the landscape, and both spatial and temporal boundary conditions.
-Her work also begins to bridge the gap between empirical non-market valuation of environmental amenities and conceptual resource economics models by using the empirical results to parameterize dynamic models of optimal resource management.
+Her work also begins to bridge the gap between the empirical non-market valuation of environmental amenities and conceptual resource economics models by using the empirical results to parameterize dynamic models of optimal resource management.

 Sathya teaches environmental and resource economics at the undergraduate (AEDE 4310) and masters (AEDE 6300) levels, and an advanced graduate course resource economics (AEDE 7320).